python-trio/trio-asyncio/docs/source/usage.rst

 Calling Trio from asyncio
 +++++++++++++++++++++++++

-Wrap the callable, awaitable, generator, or iterator in :func:`trio_as_aio`.
+Wrap the callable, awaitable, generator, or iterator in :func:`trio_asyncio.trio_as_aio`.

 Thus, you can call a :mod:`trio` function from :mod:`asyncio` thus::